FAQ SHEET FOR IBC CHALLENGERS

 - Youth Showcase – 30 minutes

-Note: There will be 10 minutes breaks between band performances and 5 minutes breaks between Solo/Duo Acts, to give you time to set up before you begin your performance.
+Note: There will be 10 minutes breaks between band performances and 5-minute breaks between Solo/Duo Acts, to give you time to set up before you begin your performance.

 WHAT CAN I EXPECT WHEN I AM COMPETING IN MY ASSIGNED VENUE?

-The Blues Foundation will provide up to 4 volunteers in each venue:
+The Blues Foundation will provide volunteers in each venue: